Written By

 What Products Contain Talc?

-While baby powder is probably the best known talc product, talc is also a common ingredient in many cosmetics, including eye shadow, blush, foundation and face powders.
+While baby powder is probably the best-known talc product, talc is also a common ingredient in many cosmetics, such as eyeshadow and face powders.

-Talc is added to makeup to absorb moisture and provide a soft, silky texture so it spreads on more easily.
+Talc is added to makeup to absorb moisture and provide a soft, silky texture so it spreads more quickly.
 It also prevents caking and gives makeup its opaque finish.
-Talc is also a common ingredient in deodorants, dry shampoos and other personal care products.
+Talc is also common in deodorants, dry shampoos and other personal care products.

 Fact

-Because of its unique properties, talc is a common ingredient in a number of personal care products, including makeup, powders, soap and deodorant.
-Talc absorbs moisture, prevents caking and makes foundation and other facial makeups opaque.
+Because of its unique properties, talc is a common ingredient in many personal care products, including makeup, powders, soap and deodorant.
+Talc absorbs moisture, prevents caking and makes foundation and other facial makeup opaque.

-Talc is also used in pharmaceuticals and an array of food products, including chewing gum, candy and rice.
-The mineral is believed to be safe when it’s ingested in food because it passes unchanged through a person’s digestive tract.
+Talc is also used in pharmaceuticals and various food products, including chewing gum, candy and rice.

-Talc has many industrial uses as well and is found in everything from asphalt shingles to caulks, sealants, paint and more.
+In the industrial world, Talc can be found in everything from asphalt shingles to caulks, sealants, paint and more.

-The Food and Drug Administration doesn’t perform safety testing on talc or talc-containing products before they hit store shelves, and it hasn’t set limits on asbestos in cosmetic talc.
+The Food and Drug Administration does not perform safety testing on talc or talc-containing products before they hit store shelves, and it hasn’t set limits on asbestos in cosmetic talc.

 Is Talcum Powder Safe for Babies?

-Despite its name, baby powder can be hazardous to infants and children.
-Dusting an infant or child with talc can create large clouds of powder that can pose a danger.
-Infants can accidently inhale talc dust and end up with severe breathing difficulties and other serious problems.
+Though baby products are generally safe for infants and children, talcum-based baby powder can be hazardous.
+Dusting an infant or child with talc can create large clouds of powder that pose a danger.
+Infants can accidentally inhale talc dust and end up with severe breathing difficulties and other serious problems.

-To avoid these risks, most pediatricians recommend not using baby powder on your children.
+Most pediatricians recommend not using baby powder on your children to avoid these risks.

 • Decreased urine output